 Cats are evolutionary masterpieces of design.
 They have evolved in such a way that many of their characteristics, including behaviors, are multifunctional — helping to increase the odds of survival.
 Cat scratching marks territories, it communicates conflicted feelings and it maintains nail health.
-Whiskers feel wind directions, broadcast moods and help cats navigate.
+Cat whiskers feel wind directions, broadcast moods and help cats navigate.
 But what about cat purring?
 Why do cats purr and what does it mean when a cat purrs?
 Let’s find out.

 There are a few theories about how cats purr.
 The one that stands up the strongest states that cat purrs are produced through a combination of the laryngeal and diaphragmatic muscles along with a neural oscillator.
 This theory makes sense, because when cats suffer from laryngeal paralysis, they cannot purr.
 A second theory claims that the small hyoid bone is responsible for cat purrs.
 The hyoid bone is located between the skull and the larynx.
 Another theory states that purrs initiate from the central nervous system.

 Purring is vital for the survival of newborn kittens.
 The little ones are welcomed into the world by the soft vibrations of their mom’s purr.
 They are born deaf and blind, but they do feel vibrations.
 These sweet vibrations are perfect homing devices, guiding newborns to the protective warmth of mom’s body and to their first meals.

 Kittens start communicating back to mom and their siblings through purrs.
 They start purring when they are two days old.
 When kittens nurse, they cannot meow, so they show their contentment by purring.
 Mom purrs back comfort and safety.

 There is another way primal purring ups the odds for survival.
 Cat purring helps keep neonates safe from predators.
 Hungry predators are more likely to detect cries and other vocalizations than the vibrations of purrs.

 Cat moms purr when they give birth.
 In addition to benefitting kittens, purring helps the mothers in a number of ways.
 The new moms are vulnerable and cannot defend themselves when they are giving birth.
 Painful cries attract danger.
 Instead of crying, they purr.
 Purring releases endorphins, reducing pain while simultaneously reassuring the newborns without luring unwanted visitors.